Proce2/starship-pwsh-setup/README.md

 ./install.ps1
 ```

-Then restart your terminal session.
+Then restart your PowerShell session.

-✏️ **Customization**
+## ✏️ Customization

+Feel free to modify any of the configuration files:

-- Modify `.toml` files to change the Starship prompt design
+- Edit `.toml` files to customize Starship prompt appearance
-- Add your own PowerShell functions, aliases, or module imports to the scripts

-**License**
+- Modify the PowerShell scripts to add your own functions and customizations

+## 📄 License

 MIT